Skip to Content

 • The child’s needs will be met by the support agreement

-Enforce Child Support – The Uniform Marriage and Divorce Act
+Enforce Child Support – The Uniform Marriage & Divorce Act

 According to the Uniform Marriage and Divorce Act, an extensive law that governs divorce, spousal support, property division, child custody, and child support, parents are liable for applying a certain amount of money towards living requirements for a child after parents have separated or divorced.